Italy approves reform decree to unlock EU Recovery funds

 Italy, which presented its Recovery Plan last month, is the biggest beneficiary of the 750 billion euro kitty set up to help the bloc’s 27 countries recover from the COVID-19 pandemic.

-A separate audit body at the state accounting office is charged with preventing cases of fraud, corruption or conflict of interest.
+A separate audit body at the state accounting office is charged with preventing cases of fraud, corruption or conflict of interest, the prime minister’s office said in a statement late on Friday.

-Draghi will have extensive powers to appoint special commissioners if any goals in the plan are at risk, the draft showed.
+Draghi will have extensive powers to appoint special commissioners if any goals in the plan are at risk.

 With an election due in 2023 at the latest, the decree also sets up a “technical body” at the cabinet office that will remain in place until 2026 to ensure investment projects are put into practice even after the government changes.